Razumain/one-signature-certs/draft-santesson-one-signature-certs.md

 ### Default Binding

-Identifier: "default"

-The default binding applies when the bindingType field is absent or set to "default".
+When the bindingType is absent, the default binding applies.
 In this case, the dataTbsHash value is the hash of the exact data that is hashed and signed by the signature format in use.

 Examples include: